-- Husky Pride: Husky Pride awards are given out by faculty and staff members in our building to those students who demonstrate strong citizenship through extraordinary tasks either in the classroom or in the hallways.
-Students receiving a Husky Pride Award get to attend a Husky Pride party at the end of each term where treats and prizes are given out. - Student of the Month: Each department selects one student each month who stands out among their peers.
-Departments may choose the student based on academic success, academic improvement or citizenship responsibility.
-Students receiving the student of the month award are treated to lunch and prizes from the administration and PTA.
+- Husky Pride: Husky Pride awards are given out by faculty and staff members in our building to those students who demonstrate strong citizenship through extraordinary tasks either in the classroom or in the hallways. - Student of the Month: Each department selects one student each month who stands out among their peers.
+Departments may choose the student based on academic success, academic improvement, or citizenship.
+Students receiving the student of the month award are treated to recognition and prizes from the administration and PTA.

 - Citizenship Leadership: Students are nominated and voted on by teachers each term as outstanding citizens.
-Students receiving this recognition are presented with a plaque and awards breakfast for their entire family to attend.
-Students are also recognized throughout the following term by the school. - Student of the Year: At the end of the year faculty members select one 9th grade male and one female who have stood out among their peers for academics and for citizenship.
+Students receiving this recognition are presented with a plaque and awards ceremony for their entire family to attend. - Student of the Year: At the end of the year faculty members select two students who have stood out among their peers for academics and for citizenship.
 These students are recognized during the 9th grade awards night and presented with a special plaque as well as a gift from the administration.
-Their names will also reside on a plaque that will hang in the school for years to come. - Outstanding Students: At the closing of school faculty members choose the top student from each of their classes to present with an award.
-These students are invited to attend a special end of year breakfast with their peers. - Honor Roll Party-Students who receive a 4.0 on report cards each term will be invited to a donut party.
-They will receive a certificate and recognition on announcements.
-Sponsored by DeFay Orthodontics.
+Their names will also reside on a plaque that will hang in the school for years to come. - Outstanding Students: At the end of the school year faculty members choose the top students from their classes to be recognized.
+These students will be invited to an end-of-year awards ceremony. - Honor Roll Party-Students who receive a 4.0 on report cards each term will be invited to an end-of-term party.